ALI-SAMPSON/rgt-test-app/README.md

 ```
 lib/
-|- app/
-|- commons/
-|- core/
-|- data/
+|- gen/
-|- features/
+|- src/
-|- i10n/
+|- app.dart
 |- main.dart
-|- routes.dart
 ```

 Now, lets dive into the lib folder which has the main code for the application.

 ```
 1- app - consist of parent widget of the entire application after which every other code executes
-2- commons - the common widgets for your applications.
+2- commons.widgets - the common widgets for your applications.
 For example, Button, TextField, AnimatedColumnWidget, AnimatedColumnWidget etc.
-3- core - All the application level constants are defined in this directory with-in their respective files.
-This directory contains the utils/ functions of your application constants for `theme`, `dimentions`, `injections`, `network`, `utils` and `strings`.
+3- utils - All the application level constants are defined in this directory with-in their respective files.
+This directory contains the utils/ functions of your application constants for `theme`, `helpers`, `logger`, and `formatters`.
 4- features -  all the ui of your project, contains sub directory for each screen
-5- i10n -  contains all files for localization of strings or texts used in the application
+5- localization -  contains all files for localization of strings or texts used in the application
+6- env/env.dart — This file contains all the API endpoints and secured keys used in app.
-6- routes.dart — This file contains all the routes for the application.
+7- routes/routes.dart — This file contains all the routes for the application.
-7- main.dart - This is the starting point of the application.
+8- main.dart - This is the starting point of the application.
 All the application level configurations are defined in this file i.e, theme, routes, title, orientation etc.
 ```

-### Core
+### Gen

 This directory contains all the application level constants.
 A separate file is created for each type as shown in example below:

 ```
-core/
-|- injections/
-   |- locator.dart
-|- network/
-|- utils/
-   |- constants
-   |- device
+gen/
-   |- formatters
+|- assets.gen.dart
-   |- helpers
+|- assets.gen.dart
-   |- theme
+|- locator.gen.dart
 ```

-### Data
+### Features

+All functional requirements are have seperate folders consisting of `application`, `data`, `domain`, and `presentation`.
+`Application` layer contains all services providing a gateway for data entry into the UI.
-All the business logic of your application will go into this directory, it represents the data layer of your application.
-It is sub-divided into three directories `local`, `network` and `sharedperf`, each containing the domain specific logic.
+`Data` layer represents the data layer of your application.
+It is sub-divided into three directories `data.sources`, `repositories` and `services`, each containing the domain specific logic.
 Since each layer exists independently, that makes it easier to unit test.
-The communication between UI and data layer is handled by using central repository.
+The communication between UI and data layer is handled by using central service.
+`Domain` layer consist of all the business logic of the application.
+This is where all model related to a specific feature is created to retrieve and provide data to the UI.
+`Presentation` layer consist of all User related widgets which are put together to form the UI.
+It consist of the `view.models`, `views`, `widgets`

 ```
 features/
-|- splash/
-    |- pages/
-    |- models/
-    |- view.models/
-    |- widgets/
-|- dashboard/
-    |- pages/
+|- home/
-    |- models/
+    |- application/
-    |- tabs/
+    |- data/
-    |- view.models/
+    |- domain/
-    |- widgets/
+    |- presentation/
 ```

-### Commons
+### Commons.Widgets

 The Commons is where all the common application reusable components lives.
 Ti consist of custom listview, column & animation widgets to help ease the stress of writing so much boilerplate code.
 Here is a view of folder structure:

 ```
-commons/
-|- shared.widgets/
+commons.widgets/
 |- animated.column.dart
 |- animated.listview.dart
-    |- empty.state.item.dart
 |- slide.left.right.dart
 ```

-### i10n
+### Localization

 This directory contains all files used for localization and internationalization of the application.
 There are two main `arb` files, `app_en.arb` & `app_es.arb` for English and Spanish Languages respectively.
 You can create more files with the country code of your choice if need be

 ```
+localization/
-i10n/
+    |- i10n/
         |- app_en.arb
         |- app_es.arb
 ```

 ### Routes